Philippe-C/Data-Exploratory-Analysis/README.md

 ### Plot 3
 ![plot3] (https://cloud.githubusercontent.com/assets/10817013/6765733/d206f71e-cfec-11e4-979c-c53fe58250d3.png)

 A3.
-We observe a decrease for type= NON-ROAD, NONPOINT, ON-ROAD ! from 1999 to 2008
+We observe a decrease for type= NON-ROAD, NONPOINT, ON-ROAD from 1999 to 2008 !

-    We observe an increase for type= POINT ! from 1999 to 2005
+    We observe an increase for type= POINT but only from 1999 to 2005 !

 ### Plot 4
 ![plot4] (https://cloud.githubusercontent.com/assets/10817013/6765929/b8b8b99e-cff3-11e4-88ce-6d2d41fd9cfa.png)